 - For the Standard and Honors Diploma, students must have 2 credits from the same foreign language.

 - Virtual School courses are a requirement of the State of Florida, students receiving an Honors Diploma must take an additional virtual course and pass the course with a score of “B” or higher.

-- Students must have eight credit hours in 9th grade, nine credit hours in 10th grade, seven credit hours in 11th grade and 6 credit hours in 12th grade.
+- Students must have eight credit hours in 9th grade, eight credit hours in 10th grade, eight credit hours in 11th grade and six credit hours in 12th grade.